Key takeaways from this article:

 For those who enjoy a sip of alcohol from time to time, why not try out some of Cape Verde’s local brews, such as grogue or ponche?
 Grogue is similar to rum, distilled from sugar cane at approximately 40% alcohol.
 Ponche, on the other hand, uses grogue as a base alongside a variety of fruit to make a delicious cocktail.

-Part 3: Should you move to Sal?
+Part 3: Should you move to Sal as a digital nomad?

-From Sal, it’s easy to hop across to other islands, such as Santo Antão or Santiago, and experience a more local way of life.
+From Sal, it’s also easy to hop across to other islands, such as Santo Antão or Santiago, and experience a more local way of life.
 One of the best parts about living in Cape Verde is that you are not tied to a single island, but have many to explore as you travel.